jj09/voiceCmdr/README.md

 # voiceCmdr
 voiceCmdr is a library for adding voice commands to your website.
-It is build on top of Webkit Speach API.
+It is build on top of Webkit Speech API.

 ## Browser support